 Turn Back the Clock

 Recreate the world 22 years ago.
 Play the music of popular bands from that era.
 Serve food that was trendy from the celebrity chefs of the day.
-Rent, or download, TV shows from that time period.
-If there was a major fashion trend -- such as Goth, ask guests to dress in that style.
+Download or stream TV shows from that time period.
+Ask guests to dress in the fashion from 22 years ago.
 If your favorite team won the Super Bowl, World Series or NBA Championship, use that as your theme.
 Invitations could be a photo of a watch set to the time of the birthday boy's birth and date.

 Double the Fun

 Twenty-two is made from two twos.
 Create the party around the theme of doubles.
 Serve double-stacked hamburgers, sandwiches or double stuffed tacos.
 Fill a soft flour tortilla with beans, tomatoes, lettuce and cheese.
 Place a crunchy corn tortilla inside the flour tortilla.
 Fill the corn tortilla with chicken, beef, pork or fish.
 Serve two birthday cakes.
 Play games in teams of two.

 Outside games include the old-fashioned three-legged race, doubles at badminton or goofy golf in teams.
 Ask guests to bring double presents that cost no more than $10.
 For example, if the birthday boy loves beer, gifts could be two beer mugs, two bottles of imported beer or two cozies to keep the beer cold.
 If golf is his game, the gifts could be two bags of tees, two golf towels or two scorecards -- one filled in with a stellar score and the other blank.